 Sierra Leone Emerging Public Leaders of Sierra Leone

-The Emerging Public Leaders (EPL), in partnership with the Government of Sierra Leone through the Office of the Minister of Public Administration and Political Affairs, has launched its Public Service Fellowship Program in Sierra Leone, which aims to strengthen public service delivery by recruiting and training young leaders to drive ethical governance in partnership with the Mastercard Foundation.
-This expansion builds on EPL's successful model across other African countries such as Ghana, Kenya, Liberia, Malawi, and will significantly contribute to good governance in Sierra Leone.
+The PSF program aims to strengthen public service delivery by recruiting and training young leaders to drive ethical governance in partnership with the Mastercard Foundation.
+This expansion builds on EPL's successful model across other African countries - Ghana, Kenya, Liberia, and Malawi - and will significantly contribute to good governance in Sierra Leone.

 Our Team in Sierra Leone